artsy/Artsy-UIColors/README.md

 ## License

-Artsy+UIColors is available under the BSD license.
+Artsy+UIColors is available under the MIT license.
 See the LICENSE file for more info.